Sucrose α-glucosidase

 Sucrose α-glucosidase (sucrose α-glucohydrolase, sucrase, sucrase-isomaltase, sucrose.α.-glucohydrolase, intestinal sucrase, sucrase(invertase)) is an enzyme with systematic name sucrose-α-D-glucohydrolase.
 It catalyses the hydrolysis of sucrose and maltose by an α-D-glucosidase-type action.

+For example, sucrose is hydolysed to fructose and glucose (shown in their aldehydo forms):

 This enzyme is isolated from intestinal mucosa as a single polypeptide chain.
 The human sucrase-isomaltase is a dual-function enzyme with two GH31 domains, one serving as the isomaltase, the other serving as a sucrose α-glucosidase.